EMNLP 2026 Workshop on

 Paper categories and length

-- Archival papers.
-Original, unpublished research to appear in the workshop proceedings.
+MINT welcomes both archival and non-archival papers:- Archival papers.
+Submissions must be anonymous and report original, unpublished research to appear in the workshop proceedings.
 These may be submitted as long papers (up to 8 pages plus references) or short papers (up to 4 pages plus references).

 - Non-archival papers.
-Previously published work, preliminary research, or demos to be presented at the workshop.
+Non-anonymous submissions reporting previously published work, preliminary research, or demos to be presented at the workshop and not published in the MINT proceedings.

 Anonymization